 BPM links processes to underlying systems to ensure streamlined and efficient operations.
 Some experts believe that digital transformation can be seen as the heir to BPM.

-But that doesn’t mean that in pursuit of the goal of becoming a digital company, it will be able to get rid of legacy systems overnight or that it will instantly find itself in an ideal environment.
-In a place where people always work together or where automation comes with the wave of a magic wand.
+But that doesn’t mean that in pursuit of becoming a digital company, it will be able to get rid of legacy systems overnight or instantly find itself in an ideal environment.
+In a place where people always work together, automation comes with the wave of a magic wand.
 Yet, most organizations cannot boast of this.

 BPM continues to rely on complex and often legacy core systems that perform critical business functions that require human intervention to maintain them.

-RPA plays a key role in integrating with complex systems and automates repetitive and manual tasks.
-Especially, when it comes to retrieving, transferring, and processing data.
-It can significantly save time, reduce errors and improve data quality.
+RPA is key in integrating complex systems and automating repetitive and manual tasks.
+Especially when retrieving, transferring, and processing data, it can significantly save time, reduce errors and improve data quality.

-As an example, banking and financial services companies have deployed robust mobile applications that enable customers to mobile escrow, transfer funds or apply for mortgages from their smartphones.
+For example, banking and financial services companies have deployed robust mobile applications that enable customers to mobile escrow, transfer funds, or apply for mortgages from their smartphones.

 To do this, they needed to find a way to connect mainstream legacy systems with modern mobile applications.